Master's Programme in Collaborative and Industrial Design

 The CoID programme perceives design as a human-centred and multidisciplinary collaborative activity.
 It provides its students creative skills in problem-setting, problem-solving, and teamwork.
 Over the duration of the programme, students develop an understanding of design in relation to contemporary culture and to the innovation system, be it local or global, private or public.
 The students achieve an ability to design, lead design work, and collaborate with non-designers, and thus gain the skills to shape change in contemporary communities and companies.

-Students are trained in concept design, co-design, strategic design, and design research.
+Students are trained in concept design, co-design, service design, strategic design, and design research.
 They learn skills needed to capture and reframe design briefs and problems to justify their insights and make well-grounded design concepts.
-They learn to construct these concepts with models and prototypes and to test their design ideas through research.
-They learn strategic design skills needed to manage innovation in business settings, as well as co-design skills to manage social innovation in organisations and the public sector.
+They learn to construct these concepts with models and prototypes and to argue for and test their design ideas through research.
+They learn strategic design skills needed in entrepreneurship and to manage innovation in business settings, as well as co-design skills to manage social innovation in organisations and the public sector.

-The CoID programme fosters students’ skills in presentation, writing and visualisation.
+The CoID programme fosters students’ skills in designing, communicating, writing and visualising.
 Students gain an understanding of design research methods and learn to apply them in academic, societal and business contexts.
 The programme provides the students with skills needed to continue in doctoral studies.
 These include skills in academic research and analysis of information, in applying these in ill-structured and ambiguous design and research tasks, and in reporting their findings rigorously.

 The CoID programme is based on design-based problem setting, elaboration, problem-solving and communication.
 An essential part of the education is project-based.
 The contents of the education cover: design thinking and communication; briefing; concept design and prototyping; research, implementation and evaluation; and new and emerging themes in design.
 These skills are applied all the way from product development for business and industry to problems originating from the public sector and non-governmental organisations.